 DESCRIPTOR COMMUNICATION & INTERACTION / AUTISM ASSESSMENT AND PLANNING TEACHING & LEARNING STRATEGIES CURRICULUM/ INTERVENTIONS RESOURCES (including staffing) 2 A CYP who sometimes has significant difficulty with: Social Imagination, information processing and interests - Focussing / maintaining attention and concentration in adult-directed tasks - May be single focussed and find it difficult to switch attention - Finds organisation difficult both of work/tasks and with regard to planning e.g. Packing bag for day ahead - Managing transitions throughout the day and at key times/phases - Making choices (even when regulated) - Using their imagination during play (pretend play may be limited or repetitive) - Separating fantasy from reality (Some CYP may immerse themselves in an elaborate fantasy world) - Knowing what to do when in difficulty - Working out what process needs to be applied to solve a problem (e.g. an unexpected issue) - Applying and generalising skills to different contexts The CYP may have some strong interests / "enthusiasms" but can usually be redirected.
 These interests may be socially appropriate to their age and gender but more intense than their peers.
-Sensory processing - Sensory modulation- difficulties may impact on social participation, play and engagement in home and setting routines (e.g. busy dining hall) The CYP may be under-responsive to sensory input characterised by muted or delayed responses to daily sensory events which, at times, impacts on learning (e.g. difficulties with writing or drawing due to lack of sensory feedback) The CYP may become over-stimulated by sensory information leading to high levels of stress and anxiety in busy classrooms, unfamiliar or highly-stimulating environments.
-Continued on next page (continued) • Careful reviewing of needs before transition at key stages e.g. starting pre school, primary, secondary, post 16, adult life. • Consideration to Family Early Help Plan (FEHA) if appropriate (continued) Identified regular support to undertake the following: prepare and make relevant visual supports and structure write Social Stories, where needed adapt materials for lesson facilitate alternative recording strategies e.g. keyboard for writing if needed. organising thoughts to start work / task plan for day ahead (getting the right resources) Modified and adapted PE lessons as required.
+Sensory processing - Sensory modulation- difficulties may impact on social participation, play and engagement in home and setting routines (e.g. busy dining hall) The CYP may be under-responsive to sensory input characterised by muted or delayed responses to daily sensory events which, at times, impacts on learning (e.g. difficulties with writing or drawing due to lack of sensory feedback) The CYP may at times seek sensory input which could be a barrier to social interaction and learning (e.g. over exuberant "rough and tumble" play or tig) The CYP may become over-stimulated by sensory information leading to high levels of stress and anxiety in busy classrooms, unfamiliar or highly-stimulating environments. (continued) • Careful reviewing of needs before transition at key stages e.g. starting pre school, primary, secondary, post 16, adult life. • Consideration to Family Early Help Plan (FEHA) if appropriate (continued) Identified regular support to undertake the following: - prepare and make relevant visual supports and structure - write Social Stories, where needed - adapt materials for lesson - facilitate alternative recording strategies e.g. keyboard for writing if needed. - organising thoughts to start work / task - plan for day ahead (getting the right resources) Modified and adapted PE lessons as required.
 Child able to leave the classroom at regular intervals to self regulate Sensory and/or movement breaks as needed are embedded as part of child's school day ICT equipment as necessary in exams (continued).
-Use Autism champion in school to support planning Short term small group and/or individual intervention, to develop engagement in specific areas of curriculum as identified by the subject teacher or EP/specialist teacher, following a programme designed or recommended by that professional.
-Use of specialist interests of CYP to help engage and motivate in lessons Individual support for pre and post teaching (continued) Flexibility to provision to provide needed 'down' time at periods throughout the day to support regulation of emotions.
+Use Autism champion in school to support planning.
+Short term small group and/or individual intervention, to develop engagement in specific areas of curriculum as identified by the subject teacher or EP/specialist teacher, following a programme designed or recommended by that professional.
+Use of specialist interests of CYP to help engage and motivate in lessons.
+Individual support for pre and post teaching. (continued) Flexibility to provision to provide needed 'down' time at periods throughout the day to support regulation of emotions.
 "Down' time at end of day to support transition to home.
 Time for formal and informal meetings with parents on a regular basis.
-Class teacher team plans with the SENCo Time for meetings with the Specialist Teacher for Autism, SALT, SENCo, OT L · · ·
+Class teacher team plans with the SENCo Time for meetings with the Specialist Teacher for Autism, SALT, SENCo, OT l l .